Brucellosis is a disease caused by a group of bacteria from the genus Brucella. These bacteria can infect both humans and animals.

 Brucellosis is often spread when people eat contaminated food, which may include raw meat and unpasteurized milk.
 The bacteria can also be spread through the air or contact with an open wound.

-This disease is rare in the U.S. However, infections are serious.
-You should talk to a doctor if you think you may have been infected with brucellosis.
-Antibiotics can usually treat the infection.
-However, some people get this disease repeatedly over the years.
-Medicine will not necessarily banish it forever.
+While brucellosis is rare in the United States, it can be serious.
+You should talk with your doctor if you think you may have brucellosis.
+Antibiotics can usually treat it.
+However, some people get this disease repeatedly over the years, and medication won’t necessarily banish it forever.

-Fortunately, brucellosis is rarely spread from one human to another.
+Brucellosis is rarely spread from one human to another.
 However, it can be spread through breastfeeding or sexual contact.
-It is not spread by casual contact with a pet.
-Infection is rare without blood or tissue contact.
+Infection is rare without contact with blood or tissue.

-The symptoms of brucellosis in humans are like having the flu.
-They usually include:
+The symptoms of brucellosis in humans are similar to those of the flu.
+The symptoms may include: